quipucords/quipucords/docs/source/configure.rst

 - Accepting or changing the default exposed server port
 - Selecting a directory for SSH keys
-- Selecting a directory for the SQLlite database
+- Selecting a directory for the database
 - Selecting a directory for log output

 The following steps guide you through those choices.